What is MTW (Multi Time Window)?

 Why Use MTW?

 Here is where Smaart’s Multi Time Window (MTW) is helpful: it attempts to let you have your high-resolution, low-frequency cake and eat it in real-time, too!
-We are able to sidestep these issues by using a series of small FFTs at progressively lower sampling rates to deliver approximately 1 Hz resolution at low frequencies without incurring excessively high resolution in the upper octaves.
+We are able to sidestep the aforementioned issues by using a series of small FFTs at progressively lower sampling rates.
+This method delivers approximately 1 Hz resolution at low frequencies without incurring excessively high resolution in the upper octaves.
 (Smoothing the transfer function also helps to clean up excess resolution at high frequencies and works for both MTW and single-FFT size measurements.)

 Having only about 800 frequency data points or fewer (depending on the measurement type and base sample rate selections) also helps with readability of MTW measurements when compared to single-size FFT measurements, while maintaining comparable low-frequency resolution.
 The use of shorter time windows at higher frequencies makes the coherence function a much more useful tool for detecting time mismatches between reference and measurement signals, as well.